 Braided hairstyles have made a comeback over the last couple of years in Nigerian hair trends.
 Before this, braids were seen as low compared to weavons and extensions, but not anymore.
 Braids are seen as just as glamorous and trendy as weavons and there are plenty to pick from.
-But we have made it easier for you by compiling a list of 20 Nigerian braided hairstyles to have you feeling like a million bucks.
+But we’ve made it easier for you to choose how you want to feel like a Queen by gathering a list of 30 Nigerian braided hairstyles.

 Classic Nigerian Braid Hairstyles

 Braid hairstyles are very popular among African and Caribbean black people.
 These are the 30 best braided hairstyles for Nigerian women.

 No need to color your entire head of hair to rock a little color.
 With this regal Nigerian crown braid hairstyle, all that matters is that the braid gets the color treatment!

 Make long box braids come to life by adding in gold or silver hair cuffs near the top of the braids.
 You can also play with color by opting for ombre braids, like these light purple ones above that are gorgeous against a dark skin tone.

 A fancy event or occasion calls for an equally fancy hairdo!
 Try these Nigerian braided hairstyle featuring maroon and yellow color on varying sizes of braids that are then woven into one larger braid and shaped into a large round swirl bun.

 If you wear your hair short or you’re just waiting to grow it out, a Nigerian cornrow braid hairstyle is beautifully protective.
 Leave it like this for simple style or add a few hair cuffs for accent.